Jill Dopf Viles: Connection with Canadian Olympic athlete, Priscilla Lopes-Schliep

 After seeing a photo of a Canadian Olympic athlete by the name of Priscilla Lopes-Schliep, Viles believed she and Lopes-Schliep were among the few who had partial lipodystrophy.
 Priscilla Lopes-Schliep was exceptionally muscular, so much so that she often faced accusations of steroid use due to her remarkable physique in track and field.
 In 2016, Viles reached out to David Epstein, journalist and author of "The Sports Gene: Inside the Science of Extraordinary Athletic Performance," after his appearance on Good Morning America in 2016.
 Epstein became intrigued by Viles' research and agreed to help connect her with Lopes-Schliep.

 Despite Lopes-Schliep boasting greater muscle mass, both exhibited comparable definition, owing to minimal body fat.
 Lopes-Schliep then enlisted the expertise of Dr. Abhimanyu Garg, an expert in lipodystrophy, who conducted comprehensive genetic testing and a thorough evaluation for lipodystrophy at the University of Texas Southwestern Medical Center.

 The test results confirmed Viles' intuition.
 She and Lopes-Schliep shared a genetic link, both were diagnosed with the same subtype of partial lipodystrophy known as Dunnigan-type.
 Lopes-Schliep's nuclear membrane exhibited invagination and a non-circular shape, while Viles' variant in the lamin gene resulted in a rounded oval nucleus with highly disorganized genetic material in the cell cytoplasm.

 Personal life

 Viles married Jeremy Viles in 2005.
 The couple had a son, Martin, who did not inherit any of the gene mutations associated with Viles' medical conditions.
 Viles died at her Iowa home on June 12, 2025.

 Writing experience

 Aside from her research in the science field, Jill Viles also spent time writing books and articles to raise awareness about her condition and share her journey.
 Viles earned her master’s degree in creative writing from Iowa State University, her writing has appeared in Johns Hopkins Magazine, and her essay, “Loss of Control”, was recognized in the 88th Annual Writer’s Digest Writing Competition.
-Viles's memoir, Manufacturing My Miracle, will be released posthumously in July 2025.
+Viles's memoir, Manufacturing My Miracle, was released posthumously in July 2025.